paulbradshaw/MED7369-Specialist-Investigative-Journalism/cleaning/readme.md

 You will now be taken to your project where you can do further cleaning, or **Export** the data as a CSV or Excel file, among other formats.

+For more on this see [How to: clean up spreadsheet headings that run across multiple rows using Open Refine](https://onlinejournalismblog.com/2013/11/13/how-to-clean-up-spreadsheet-headings-that-run-across-multiple-rows-using-open-refine/)

 ## Faceting: different data in the same column

 The youth offending data has another problem common to data: one column actually has 3 different types of data in it.
 If you open the spreadsheet separately you should be able to see this more clearly: